-If you only use social networks to spread awareness about your own products and services, people won’t stick around.
+People won’t stick around if you only use social networks to spread awareness about your products and services.
 Try to be as diverse and exciting as possible; a digital marketing company is very good at this.
 Post news about the industry, promote educational content, hold contests, and try to be helpful.
 If your fans have questions, respond to them.
 They will appreciate your effort and reward it with trust and more engagement.

-Use emoticons, since posts that contain them usually have higher like, share and comment rates.
-When you share a text in your posts, delete the link from the copy; it is quite distracting to the reader’s eye.
+Use emoticons since posts that contain them usually have higher likes, shares, and comment rates.
+When you share a text in your posts, delete the link from the copy; it is pretty distracting to the reader’s eye.

 - Find Your Sweet Spot

 How long should your updates be?
 According to different studies, posts longer than 80 words get more engagement.
 However, try to keep link titles under 100 characters and make them enticing enough, so they get your audience’s attention.

 If you want to share a link from another site to your LinkedIn profile, try to cut off the characters in the title until they reach 70 characters.
-Also, try to keep any LinkedIn status updates under 250 characters, and limit yourself to no more than 20 posts per month.
+Also, keep any LinkedIn status updates under 250 characters, and limit yourself to no more than 20 posts per month.

 - Figure Out the Best time to Post

 Find out what is your optimal post frequency.
 Usually, Facebook posting once every two days should be enough to boost engagement rates.
 For Twitter, on the other hand, between 1 and three times an hour is recommended.

 Publishing on weekends seems to record more success, probably because people have more time to spend on social media channels during the weekend.
 Also, try to schedule your posts after work hours; again, people tend to spend more time on social media on their way home or before they go to bed.